 This is the University's auditioned, mixed-voice concert choir.
 It is the primary musical ensemble for the study and performance of choral music, both accompanied and unaccompanied, from the renaissance to the present.
-The University Chorale chamber choir is chosen by audition from members of the University Singers.
 Offered every fall and spring.
 Prerequisites: an audition for and approval from the instructor.